slatedocs/slate/source/includes/_police_registration.md

 This endpoint sends the guests data to the police.

 We currently support Spain and Portugal polices.
+More countries coming soon!

 Optionally, the registration receipt can be generated.
 The police registration runs asynchronously, then on this first call the registration will be triggered and you will get a status "NEW".